KhronosGroup/glTF/specification/2.0/README.md

 #### occlusionTextureInfo.strength

 A scalar multiplier controlling the amount of occlusion applied.
 A value of 0.0 means no occlusion.
 A value of 1.0 means full occlusion.
-This value affects the resulting color using the formula: `occludedColor = lerp(color, color * <sampled occlusion texture value>, <occlusion strength>)`.
-This value is ignored if the corresponding texture is not specified.
-This value is linear.
+This value affects diffuse color using the formula: <code>occludedColor = lerp(c<sub><i>diff</i></sub>, c<sub><i>diff</i></sub> * &lt;sampled occlusion texture value>, &lt;occlusion strength>)</code>.
+This value is linear, and is ignored if the corresponding texture is not specified.
+Note that because occlusion is a multiplier against diffuse color (not base color), it occludes only indirect light.

 * **Type**: `number`
 * **Required**: No, default: `1`